ddev/ddev/README.md

 ### Retrieve Site Metadata
 To view information about a specific site (such as URL, MySQL credentials, mailhog credentials), run `ddev describe` from within the working directory of the site.
 To view information for any site, use `ddev describe sitename`.

-### Viewing Webserver Logs
-To follow the webserver  error log (watch the lines in real time), run `ddev logs -f`.
-When you are done, press CTRL+C to exit from the log trail.
-If you only want to view the most recent events, omit the `-f` flag.

 ### Executing Commands
 To run a command against your site use `ddev exec`. e.g. `ddev exec 'drush core-status'` would execute `drush core-status` against your site root.
 Commands ran in this way are executed in the webserver docroot.
 You are free to use any of [the tools included in the container](#tools-included-in-the-container).

 ### SSH Into The Container
-To interact with the site more fully, `ddev ssh` will drop you into a bash shell for your container.
+The `ddev ssh` command will open a bash shell session to the web container of your site.
+You can also access the database container with `ddev ssh -s db`.

+### Log Access
+The `ddev logs` command allows you to easily retrieve error logs from the web server.
+To follow the webserver  error log (watch the lines in real time), run `ddev logs -f`.
+When you are done, press CTRL+C to exit from the log trail.

+Additional logging can be accessed by using `ddev ssh` to manually retrieve the log files you are after.
+The web server stores access logs at `/var/log/nginx/access.log`, and PHP-FPM logs at `/var/log/php7.0-fpm.log`.

 ## Tools Included in the Container
 We have included several useful tools for Developers in our containers.